Misrobody/replication-package/README.md

 ```

 This is the replication package for the following paper:
-Static and Dynamic Analysis of Python Software
+Static and Dynamic Analysis of Python Software.

 ## Authors